Juan-Jones/earnonlinemoney/content/blog/make-money-online.md

 ### 2. Monetize a Blog

-Blogging is a [popular passive income idea]({{< relref "passive-income-ideas" >}}) that enables you to share your passion and expertise while monetizing your content through ads, sponsored posts, and affiliate marketing.
+Blogging is a lucrative opportunity that enables you to share your passion and expertise while monetizing your content through ads, sponsored posts, and affiliate marketing.
 By [monetizing a blog]({{< relref "monetize-a-blog" >}}) not only can you become wealthy, but you can make an impact worldwide.

 Earning Potential: